MarteXcoin-documentation/Documentation/introduction/information.rst

 Node
   A node is any device running MarteX wallet software.
-Full nodes are software clients that have downloaded the entire blockchain and serve it to other clients on Dash's peer-to-peer network.
+Full nodes are software clients that have downloaded the entire blockchain and serve it to other clients on Martex's peer-to-peer network.

 OTC
   Over the counter (OTC) trades are trades that occur off exchanges.
 In